Sonali210/Covid-Sentine/README.md

 :movie_camera: [YouTube Demo Link](link here)

 ## 🚀&nbsp; Installation
-It is a software that can take feed from existing CCTV/IP cameras and show the results.
+It is a software that can take feed from existing CCTV/IP cameras and show the results.<br />

+We combined all the solutions together and made a single Graphical User Interface.<br />

 To set up on your local:
 1. Clone the repo